Alweena-Fatima/BasicInterviewQuestion/cn.md

 ---
 ### What is a port number and why is it needed?
-An IP address gets data to the right computer, but a port number gets data to the right application on that computer.
-A port is a 16-bit number (0-65535) that identifies a specific service or process.
+A port is a 16-bit number (0-65535) that identifies a specific service orapplication.
+Each device (like your laptop or phone) has one IP address, but it can run many network applications at once — e.g., browser, email, WhatsApp, etc.
+So, the port number helps the computer know which application the incoming data belongs to.
+Because your device might have multiple programs using the Internet simultaneously, the IP address alone isn’t enough to identify which program should receive which data.
+So the IP address identifies the device, and the port number identifies the specific application on that device.
 For example:
 - Web traffic (HTTP) uses port 80.
 - Secure web traffic (HTTPS) uses port 443.